 Department of Computer Science (GRAD)

-The Department of Computer Science at UNC–Chapel Hill, established in 1964, was one of the first independent computer science departments in the United States.
+The Department of Computer Science at UNC–Chapel Hill, established in 1964, was only the second independent university computer science department in the United States.
 Its primary missions are research and graduate and undergraduate teaching.
-Research particularly emphasizes
+Research particularly emphasizes:

 • bioinformatics and computational biology